Hi Gals & Guys!

 I have always struggled with chronic depression and social anxiety and/or agoraphobia.
 I am finding that things are so much better now than they ever have been.
 I mention it here, because I want to help tear down the stigma that can come with these struggles.
 And especially because I've often read things on other blogs and that has made me realize I am not alone.

-Other things that make life more interesting are a struggle with severe food allergies & weight.
-I find both have caused me to look at life more intricately and I've learned so very much.
+Other things that make life more interesting are a struggle with severe food allergies.
+I find this has caused me to look at life more intricately and I've learned so very much.

 Blogging & my adventures in paper crafts: